Harsh3542/delta/README.md

 # delta
-this is a Demo for git &amp; Github class
+this is a Demo for git &amp; Github class.